Timinator2000/Algorithm_X/03 - AlgorithmXSolver/03 - finding solutions.md

 Let's put this all together now.
 As you look over this code example, keep in mind that the details of _how_ Algorithm X works have been abstracted away.
 Solving Mrs. Knuth's _Exact Cover_ problem comes down to these fairly reasonable steps:

-* Identifying the Requirements
+* Identify the Requirements
-* Identifying the Actions
+* Identify the Actions
-* Identifying the Requirements Satisfied by Each Action
+* Identify the Requirements Satisfied by Each Action
-* Processing a List of Actions Algorithm X Identifies as a Valid Solution
+* Process a List of Actions Algorithm X Identified as a Valid Solution

 @[Use Algorithm X to find a schedule for Mrs. Knuth Part I]({"stubs": ["part_I_generate_solutions.py"], "command": "python3 part_I_generate_solutions_test.py"})